 - 1. Be at the bus stop five minutes before your scheduled pick-up time. - 2.
 Stand a minimum of three giant steps back from the curb when the bus is approaching.
 Form a line, no crowding or pushing.
-Never approach the bus until the bus is completely stopped and the driver signals you to board. - 3.
-Use all of the steps of the bus and maintain contact with the handrail(s). - 4.
+Never approach the bus until the bus is completely stopped and the driver signals you to board.

+- 3. Use all of the steps of the bus and maintain contact with the handrail(s). - 4.
 ID/Bus Pass must be scanned on and off the bus.
 Present ID/Bus Pass upon request. - 5.
 Always remain seated while the bus is in motion and you arrive at your scheduled stop.
 Sit in assigned seat and keep aisles clear. - 6.
-Keep entire body inside of bus.
+Keep entire body inside the bus.
 Placing your head and/or limbs outside may result in serious injury. - 7.
 Be courteous and talk quietly.
 Vulgar or abusive language, teasing or bullying other passengers will not be tolerated. - 8.
-Never throw anything from, in or at the bus. - 9.
-Water bottles are allowed; however, you may not have soda, food, candy or gum. - 10.
-The appropriate use of electronic devices on board is at the discretion of the driver. - 11.
+Water bottles are allowed; however, you may not have soda, food, candy or gum. - 9.
 No glass objects, animals (unless approved for assistance), insects or balloons are allowed on regular routes.
-Authorized sports/musical equipment must be able to be secured and may not take a seat needed for a passenger. - 12.
-When exiting the bus, always follow the 10/10 rule: Take 10 giant steps away from the bus and always cross 10 feet in front of the bus never cross behind it. - In the event there is an emergency, follow the driver's instructions and all emergency procedures.
+Authorized sports/musical equipment must be able to be secured and may not take a seat needed for a passenger. - 10.
+When exiting the bus, always follow the 10/10 rule: Take 10 giant steps away from the bus and always cross 10 feet in front of the bus never cross behind it.

+In the event there is an emergency, follow the driver's instructions and all emergency procedures.